melizari/BidMachine-Ad-Exchange/README.md

 ## Dependencies for build scala-applications:

 * JDK8, by default OpenJDK is used, third-party distributives of OpenJDK (Amazon Corretto или Azul Zulu) can be used as well.
-Oracle JDK and Oracle JRE are supposed to be working, bu this configuration was not tested.
+Oracle JDK and Oracle JRE are supposed to be working, but this configuration was not tested.
 GraalVM is also applicable, but in case of multiprocessors systems emerges an issue with NUMA.

 * scala 2.12.x (currently 2.12.8 is used)

 * sbt.
 All dependencies and their versions are described in build.sbt

-* GeoIP-functionality work in auction-gateway requires additional base MaxMind GeoIP2 or GeoLite2. ​
+* GeoIP-functionality work in auction-gateway requires additional base MaxMind GeoIP2 or GeoLite2 ​

-​

-​

 Scala-applications can be built on the host where all dependencies (git, jdk8, scala, sbt, etc) are installed, or on CI/CD-solution’s side or in build container (Docker).

-​

 ​
 ## Stages of manual build on host for all scala-applications:
 1. aquire source code from version control system:​

 ```shell